Search Prehistoric Creatures

 Tyrannosaurus rex

-Tyrannosaurus rex, often abbreviated as T. rex, is one of the most well-known and extensively studied dinosaurs, having lived approximately ...
+Tyrannosaurus rex, commonly abbreviated as T. rex, is one of the most iconic and extensively studied dinosaurs.
+It lived approximately 68–66 million years ago during the Late Cretaceous period, inhabiting what ...

 Learn More →